Information, rehabilitation, appropriate prescriptions and “safe supply” are supported by large majorities of residents.

-Vancouver, BC [June 3, 2020] – People in the United States are divided in their assessment of the federal government’s handling of the COVID-19 pandemic, a new Research Co. poll has found.
+Vancouver, BC [October 6, 2020] – Residents of Canada and the United States are supportive of several measures to curb the opioid crisis, a new two-country Research Co. poll has found.

 For more information on this poll, please contact: